-As the market for EVs emerges, we are pursuing numerous potential sales channels for our products and services.
+As the market for PEVs evolves, we are pursuing numerous potential sales channels for our products and services.
 We continue to seek to partner with auto manufacturers, utilities, government agencies and private enterprises, both domestically and abroad, to position ourselves for the potential demand for charging solutions associated with electric and hybrid electric vehicle adoption.
-We also have the capability to sell directly to consumers.
+We also sell our charging products directly to consumers.
 We have a nationwide network of licensed electrical contractors whom we train and certify to install and service home and public charging systems.
 To enable this installation and service network we have developed an e-commerce platform to integrate customers' orders, inventory management, dispatching and provisioning, billing and product and service traceability.
-This platform, along with our nationwide network is designed to support our growth as we pursue numerous electric vehicle charging opportunities.
+This platform, along with our nationwide network, is designed to support our growth as we pursue numerous electric vehicle charging opportunities.